qnkhuat/qnkhuat.github.io/_drafts/2020-05-02-Eletric-Car-Efficiency.md

 # Facts checking
 <img src="https://qnkhuat.github.io/plotly-charts/ev-vs-ce/plots/top_fuel_consumption_by_sector_2019.png" style="width:100%" class="img-center">

 This chart shows the comparision between 3 cars represent for 3 vehicle types: ICE Vehicles, EVs, Hybrid Vehicles.
-Each of them are the most fuel effcient in their league based on data from [United States Environmental Protection](https://www.epa.gov).
+Each of them are the most fuel effcient in their league measured by [United States Environmental Protection](https://www.epa.gov).
 They have been keeping track fuel economy of over 42000 cars models since 1985.

-Best in ICE league, The Mitsubishit Mirage comsume about 6 Liters of Gasoline to travel 100km, It's __3.5__ times higher than the Tesla Model 3 which consumes just 1.7L/100km.
+Best in ICE league is the Mitsubishit Mirage, It comsumes about 6 Liters of Gasoline to travel 100km, It's __3.5__ times higher than the Tesla Model 3 which consumes just 1.7L/100km.

 Even With the hybrid Toyora Prius using both electric and gasoline consumes 4.2 L/100km, still __2.5__ times higher than Tesla Model 3.